bileto/cronner/README.md

 ## Usage

 It is very simple to use it because configuration is only in method annotations.
-Example class follows:
+Example class with tasks follows.

 ```php
 class CronTasks {